Preschool Teacher uses Crowdfunding to Raise Money for Annual Conference Expenses

 With the help of these websites and the NAEYC Funding Tool-Kit, Christina was able to raise the necessary funds to attend the most important conference for early childhood professionals in the country, and so can you.
 Good luck!

-Emily Warne is the Senior Marketing Manager at NAEYC.
+Emily Warne is a former senior marketing manager at NAEYC.